-The Commonwealth of Virginia will also plan to create equitable on-ramps into broadband-related jobs in an effort to maintain job quality for new and incumbent workers engaged in the sector and continually engage with labor organizations and community-based organizations to maintain worker voice throughout the planning and implementation process.
-This objective will be accomplished by aligning workforce development programs under the new statewide workforce development agency, which combines the currently separate workforce development components of multiple state agencies.
-This alignment, through aligning and efficiency directing workforce services, will create equitable on ramps in the Commonwealth to the broadband workforce.
+The Office of Broadband will also plan to create equitable on-ramps into broadband-related jobs in an effort to maintain job quality for new and incumbent workers engaged in the sector and continually engage with labor organizations and community-based organizations to maintain worker voice throughout the planning and implementation process.

 To ensure job opportunities created by the BEAD program and other broadband funding programs are available to a diverse pool of workers, the Office of Broadband will require applicants to submit in their application, plans for targeted outreach to populations that have traditionally been underrepresented in broadband and information technology jobs, including but not limited to women and people of color.
-The Office of Broadband will also require applicants to consider providing wrap-around services for their workforce, including services and support systems that promote access and stronger alignment of workforce, education, vocational rehabilitation, and other human services systems.
-Applicants must include in their application their analysis of providing such services and plans to provide well-rounded support to their broadband workforce.
-Responses will be evaluated for completeness of submission.
 The Office of Broadband will also conduct its own coordination efforts amongst Tribal Governments, local community organizations, and unions and worker organizations to make certain that a diverse set of stakeholders are involved and aware of the opportunities created by the BEAD program.